-The basic premise of the Dow Theory is very simply to serve as an indicator of the general health of the market.
+The basic premise of the Dow Theory is to serve as an indicator of the general health of the market.
+For traders, Dow Theory is a good introduction to the way the market moves.
+It gives traders ideas of where to find trading opportunities, based on some basic principles.
 The following are the six principles of the Dow theory:

 - The price discounts everything.